stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

 An additional advice - If you are multiple contributors collecting data in the same spreadsheet, make sure you enter the data in the same way.
 Having a spreadsheet containing data in multiple formats is guarateed to cause problems!

+Things to avoid (at all costs!) when working with tabular data, is to enrich or visually enhance the data to fascilitate human interpretation.
+Try to always avoid:

+* Using colors to enhance cells
+* Spatially distribute data more than necessary (computers prefer serially organised cells!)
+* Mix data with analyses (Such as including data visualisations in Excel, e.g. Diagrams)
+* Not treating null values (missing for humans is not equal to missing for a computer)

 For more in depth knowledge on spreadsheet clean-up we recommend the self guided exercise **here** <!-- add link to tabular data module -->

 A more practical take on working with spreadsheet data is available in our **OpenRefine module** <!-- add link to OpenRefine module -->

+## Long term preservation of tabular data
+Consider always saving binary data in alternative formats for long term storage or data archiving.
+This is especially true for tabular data.
+Proper file formats are CSV or TSV files, where data is stored with a minimal amount of formatting.
+It not only preserves the integrity of the data itself, but also reduces file sizes and increases data interoperability.
+Plain or enriched text can be read by most software on multiple platforms.

 ## File organisation
 Any idea of organisation is better than no organisation!
 Organisation is often based on the concept of clustering, and clustering is often done either from a bottom-up or top-down perspective.